gruyer3/GH900-exam-prep/12-code_scanning_intro.md

 - Advanced setup - add the CodeQL workflow directly to your repository.
 It generates a customizable workflow file, which uses the *github/codeql-action* to run the CodeQL CLI as a GitHub Actions.
 - CodeQL CLI - may be run directly in an external CI system and uploads results to GitHub

+CodeQL supports following languages:
+- C or C++
+- C#
+- Go
+- Java/Kotlin
+- JavaScript/TypeScript
+- Python
+- Ruby
+- Swift

+***

+### Billing for Actions

+Code scanning uses GitHub Actions and each run of a code-scanning workflow consumes minutes for it.
+GitHub Actions usage is free for both public repositories and self-hosted runners.